 - Monitoring and review

-- The Executive Director, Professional and Ethical Standards monitors the implementation of this policy and reviews its contents for relevance and accuracy every three years or as needed.
+- The Executive Director, Professional and Ethical Standards monitors the implementation of this policy, regularly reviews its contents to ensure relevance and accuracy, and updates it as needed.